 Share a few details and we’ll explain which options fit your numbers and timeline.

-Get Personalised GuidanceFor council tax and PCNs, forced entry is not the default on a first visit.
+Get GuidanceFor council tax and PCNs, forced entry is not the default on a first visit.
 Keep doors closed, speak politely, and prefer written communication.
 If you’ve already let them in or signed a Controlled Goods Agreement, get advice quickly so we can help stabilise things.

 Only if the repayment is genuinely affordable and you understand the implications.
 Never sign under pressure.
 If unsure, pause and ask us first.